LarsGrevelink/laravel-custom-query-builder/README.md

 ### Strict exceptions

 In case a filter does not exist an exception will be thrown.
 There is a fallback for these cases which automatically applies a `where` or `whereIn` for unknown filters and applies an `orderBy` for unknown sortings.
-By default the query builder's mode is set to `strict` and this behaviour is prevented.
+By default, the query builder's mode is set to `strict` and this behaviour is prevented.
 You can change this by overriding the `querybuilder.mode` config value and set it to `auto`. **Be aware that this could have side-effects if the input is not validated properly.**

 ## Utilities

-### CustomQueryBuilder->joinOnce
+### joinOnce

-The `joinOnce` method can be used to join tables but prevent duplicates it makes use of the `\Illuminate\Database\Query\Builder`'s `join` method does a basic validation whether it has been joined before.
+The `joinOnce` method can be used to join tables but prevent duplicates.
+It makes use of the `\Illuminate\Database\Query\Builder`'s `join` method does a basic table validation before adding the join to the query.
 This way multiple joins on the same table can be prevented.

 ```php
 class ProductQueryBuilder extends CustomQueryBuilder